Henryzeze/Commonwealth-Bank---Data-Science-Internship/README.md

 - Analyzing user interactions and engagement patterns can inform personalized marketing strategies and customer engagement initiatives.
 - Identifying influential users and brand advocates can facilitate targeted outreach efforts and foster community engagement.

+## Task 4

+I was tasked to propose a database structure that stores tweets from the CommBank Twitter account, as well as user replies, user quote retweets, and direct mentions.

+**My Database Structure Proposal for Storing Twitter Data**

+**List of Tables:**

+- Tweets
+- Users
+- Replies
+- Quote Retweets
+- Direct Mentions

+**Items to Include in Each Table:**

+Tweets:

+- tweet_id (Primary key): Unique identifier for each tweet.
+- user_id: ID of the user who posted the tweet.
+- tweet_text: Content of the tweet.
+- tweet_date: Date and time when the tweet was posted.

+Users:

+- user_id (Primary key): Unique identifier for each user.
+- username: Twitter username of the user.
+- name: Full name of the user.
+- bio: User's bio description.
+- location: User's location.
+- follower_count: Number of followers.
+- following_count: Number of accounts the user is following.

+Replies:

+- reply_id (Primary key): Unique identifier for each reply.
+- tweet_id: ID of the tweet being replied to.
+- user_id: ID of the user who posted the reply.
+- reply_text: Content of the reply.
+- reply_date: Date and time when the reply was posted.

+Quote Retweets:

+- quote_retweet_id (Primary key): Unique identifier for each quote retweet.
+- tweet_id: ID of the tweet being quoted.
+- user_id: ID of the user who posted the quote retweet.
+- quote_retweet_text: Content of the quote retweet.
+- quote_retweet_date: Date and time when the quote retweet was posted.

+Direct Mentions:

+- mention_id (Primary key): Unique identifier for each direct mention.
+- tweet_id: ID of the tweet where the mention occurred.
+- user_id: ID of the user who was mentioned.
+- mention_text: Content of the mention.
+- mention_date: Date and time when the mention was made.

+**Table Relationships:**

+- Each tweet in the Tweets table is linked to the corresponding user in the Users table through the user_id field.
+- Replies are linked to the original tweet in the Tweets table through the tweet_id field.
+- Quote retweets are linked to the original tweet in the Tweets table through the tweet_id field.
+- Direct mentions are linked to the original tweet in the Tweets table through the tweet_id field.